 Evaluations for learning disabled students must delineate the nature of the student’s learning problem and describe any factors that entitle the student to learning-disability support services.
 Each evaluation must include an assessment of broad cognitive functioning (using the WAIS-III test), specific cognitive processing (discussing visual spatial abilities, auditory and visual memory, fine-motor ability, executive functions, and selective attention), oral language ability, and achievement levels.
 All scores must be reported and interpreted.
 The evaluation must also explain how the student’s ability to perform routine school tasks is affected by the learning disability and list modifications that would be necessary at Houghton College.
 Any assessment of intelligence or diagnosis of learning disability must be performed by an appropriately trained licensed psychologist or relevant Ph.D. specialist; evaluations from other qualified specialists may be submitted as part of any diagnosis.

 Modifications, Waivers, Substitutions

 Course modifications are considered based on the needs of the individual student.
 Only those modifications which are substantiated by a student’s evaluation and approved by the director will be allowed.
 Modifications may be denied in cases where they cause an undue burden to the institution or where they fundamentally alter the nature of a program.
 Required courses will not be waived.
 Substitutions cannot be made for most required courses.
-Course substitution for the second semester of a foreign language may be considered if such need is substantiated by the student’s evaluation, and the Center for Academic Success and Advising (CASA) Director and the Chair of the Department of Foreign Languages agree.
+Course substitution for the second semester of a foreign language may be considered if such need is substantiated by the student’s evaluation, and the Academic Support and Accessibility Services Director and the Chair of the Department of Foreign Languages agree.

 * “Appropriately trained” means academically educated at the graduate level to understand the disability being diagnosed, administer and interpret the tests used for assessing that disability, and recommend appropriate interventions.
 REVISED 1/98.